-For your content to spread via social media, every person who views your video or webpage online must bring at least one additional member to the community.
+For your content to spread via social media, your video or webpage online needs momentum, picking up tiny additional slivers of attention to move from your immediate contacts to a larger community.

 That's the simple truth of social media - if it doesn't spread, it's dead.